 More mountains.
 Less noise.

-At Tyin Filefjell you get a holiday home in the middle of real high mountain nature – between east and west, where people have sought the mountains for generations.
+At Tyin Filefjell, you'll find a holiday home amidst genuine high mountain nature – between east and west, where people have sought the mountains for generations.

-Here, snow-sure winters, bright summer nights and nature up close await.
-A place for both big trips and quiet days, where shoulders can be lowered and time can pass a little slower.
+Here, snow-sure winters, bright summer nights, and nature close at hand await.
+A place for both grand adventures and tranquil days, where you can relax and let time slow down.

-Tyin is a vibrant mountain area with long traditions and clear ambitions for the future – created for those who feel the pull of the mountains.
+Tyin is a vibrant mountain area with long traditions and clear ambitions for the future – created for those who feel the call of the mountains.

-Register interest in a cabin at Tyin Filefjell
+Register your interest for a cabin at Tyin Filefjell

-Get a prospectus, viewing dates and progress updates – completely without obligation.
+Receive a prospectus, viewing dates, and progress updates – completely non-binding.

 Read more